What does district health services provide?

 To play on a team, or even practice, students must — by law — have a sports physical on file with the school nurse.
 Students who participate in interscholastic sports, must have a physical every 12 months.
 Medical histories (the 40 questions) must be updated and reviewed by the school nurse before each sport season.

 Students injured during a sport season must have written clearance from their doctor before the school doctor can allow them to return to play.
 If your child needs to have a physical done by the school doctor, call Access Health at 782-2200.
 You are not charged a fee for the physical.
-All athletes require a parent/guardian signed Health History Update Form at the beginning of each sport season.
-The physical and health history forms can be found on the Forms page of this website.
+All athletes require a parent/guardian signed Health History Update Form at the beginning of each sport season which is accessible through the Aspen Student/Parent Portal no sooner than 30 days before the start of each season per NYS law.
+Please contact your school nurse if you are having difficulty with this.

 Automatic External Defibrillators